ts-kontakt/antback/README.md

 - **Long-only**: Currently, only long positions are possible.

 ## More Examples & Use Cases
-It's best to run the included [examples](examples/) to fully understand how Antback operates.
+Explore the [examples](examples/) to see Antback in action—from basic strategies to  multi-asset rotations.

 ## Useful functions
 ### Wait Functions - Preventing Lookahead Bias